Apply to be an Eagle Scout speleologist

 Through the BSA’s STEM Initiative, NESA has selected Eagle Scouts to participate in field research in the Mammoth Cave in the past.
 The program has been highly successful and will be offered again this year.
 This is a spectacular opportunity to experience different geological disciplines!

 A speleologist is a person who explores, maps, and studies caves.
 Under the guidance of world-renowned speleologist and former Director of NESA Bill Steele together with his world class colleagues in the Cave Research Foundation, Eagles will explore, map, and collect data in Mammoth Cave National Park.

 The selected Eagles will fly to Nashville, Tennessee and spend approximately 10 days in the field, based at the Hamilton Valley Research Center, owned and operated by the Cave Research Foundation.

-The Eagle Scout Speleologists will accompany experienced speleologists deep into the interior of the 400-mile long Mammoth Cave system where they will venture miles beyond the tourist trails.
+The Eagle Scout Speleologists will be outfitted with cave exploration gear and accompany experienced speleologists deep into the interior of the 400-mile long Mammoth Cave system where they will venture miles beyond the tourist trails.
 They will meet and learn from caving experts and cave scientists, and assist in exploring, mapping, and data collecting in speleological disciplines such as cartography, biology, geology, and hydrology.

 The Eagle will be responsible for $600 to defray some costs of the experience (not including flight costs for Eagle Scouts who live outside the United States) payable to the National Eagle Scout Association by May 31.

-Dates for this approximately 10-day trip will be between June 28 and July 8.Click here to apply.
+Dates for this approximately 10-day trip will be between late June and July.